 Emergency room (ER) visits can get very expensive, very quickly.
 For those who have health insurance, an ER visit will be covered by your insurance in most cases.
 In some instances, like for the treatment of minor illnesses, you may be responsible for the out-of-pocket costs.
 Some emergencies can be treated at urgent care facilities instead of ERs to save money, such as sprains and stitches.

 With a Mira membership, you can get access to low-cost urgent care visits to save you even more money.
-In addition, members get low-cost virtual care, up to 80 percent off over 1000 different prescription medications, and same-day lab testing, for as low as $25 a month.
+In addition, members get low-cost virtual care, up to 80 percent off over 1000 different prescription medications, and same-day lab testing, for an average of $25 a month.
 Why spend when you could save?
 Sign up for Mira today.

 Does Health Insurance Always Cover Emergency Room Visits?